518.64 Modification of orders or decrees.

 (c) The obligor may request a modification of the obligor's child support order upon the emancipation of a child if there are still minor children under the order.
 The child support obligation shall be determined based on the income of the parties at the time the modification is sought.

 Subd.
 5. Form.
-The department of human services shall prepare and make available to courts, obligors and persons to whom child support is owed a form to be submitted by the obligor or the person to whom child support is owed in support of a motion for a modification of an order for support or maintenance or for contempt of court.
+The state court administrator's office shall prepare and make available to court administrators, obligors, and persons to whom child support is owed a form to be submitted by the obligor or the person to whom child support is owed in support of a motion for a modification of an order for support or maintenance or for contempt of court.

 Subd.
 6. Repealed, 1995 c 257 art 3 s 17